-An exhibition by Fine Art students from The College Merthyr Tydfil
+An exhibition by current and recent Fine Art students from The College Merthyr Tydfil

 CoWCP exhibitions are also being held at other locations, including Cyfarthfa Castle.

 A long-overdue new initiative launches in Wales this year with the first country-wide Celebration of Welsh Contemporary Painting.
 The 2019 event, involving six galleries from Merthyr Tydfil to St David’s has grown from a smaller experimental event run two years ago in Glasbury-on-Wye and Merthyr, the brainchild of the late Pete Goodridge, who had for many years believed that the amazing range of work by current Welsh painters was lamentably overlooked and should be celebrated in a biennial exhibition.